pythonanywhere/help_pages/articles/ASGIAPI.md

              'id': 42}}]
 ```

-Likewise, you can get the information about a particular website by getting
+Likewise, you can get the information about a particular website by adding its
-it:
+domain name, and a trailing slash, to the URL:

 ```python